thunderheadone/one-sdk-ios-test/README.md

 - For a codeless Interaction to be sent by the SDK this Interaction needs to contain at least one Activity Capture Point, Attribute Capture Point, and/or Optimization Point.
 - If you are running the SDK in [User mode](#set-up-the-sdk-in-user-mode-for-app-store-builds), you need to ensure that all Interactions and related points have been fully published, before the SDK will trigger a request.

-## Additional features of codeless Thunderhead SDK
+## Additional features of Thunderhead SDK

-For additional features of codeless Thunderhead SDK, please follow [Additional Features Guide](docs/additional-features-guide.md).
+For additional features of Thunderhead SDK, please follow [Additional Features Guide](docs/additional-features-guide.md).

 ## Troubleshooting guide